TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

     * low is invalid
     * high is valid
     * This forms the typical monotonic window for binary search.
-- STEP 2 â€” Perform classic binary search
+- STEP 2 — Perform classic binary search
   * Now we know answer lies in [low, high]
     * while (low <= high):
         * mid = (low + high)/2